ArctosDB/documentation-wiki/_how_to/How-to-Install-Tissue-Cryovials-Into-a-Freezer-Box.markdown

 date created: 2019-03-15
 authors:April Payne, Northern Michigan University; Michelle Koo, MVZ; Teresa Mayfield-Meyer
 ---
+# How To Install Cryovials into a Freezer Box

 This guide provides the steps needed to install (i.e., scan) barcoded vials into a freezer box.